- 1 Facts About Snowdonia

 Snowdonia may be about to become home to two UNESCO World Heritage Sites.
 One of the castles in Snowdonia, Harlech, is part of the Castles of Gwynedd World Heritage Site which was created in 1984 -the first in Wales.
 Two of the other three – Caernarfon and Conwy – are on the fringes of Snowdonia, while the other, Beaumaris Castle, is within sight of it on the Isle of Anglesey.

-The landscapes of the Welsh slate industry have also been nominated for inclusion on the World Heritage List, with a decision expected some time in 2021.
-These include the quarries around Blaenau Ffestiniog, the Nantlle Valley, the remarkable Ynysypandy Slate Mill and sites south of Cadair Idris in southern Snowdonia.
+The industrial Welsh slate landscape was also inscribed on the UNESCO World Heritage List in July 2021.
+This includes the quarries around Blaenau Ffestiniog, the Nantlle Valley, the remarkable Ynysypandy Slate Mill and sites south of Cadair Idris in southern Snowdonia.

 See Also: Castles In North Wales